aryannewyork/BlockFed/README.md

 ## Deployment

-To deploy this project run the following on Ubuntu 22.04 LTS (Linux), make sure to install ngrok and ganache-cli to continue
+To deploy this project run the following on Ubuntu 22.04 LTS (Linux)

+- Make sure to install ngrok and ganache-cli to continue
+- Upload the dataset *swarm-aligned* and smart contract *Main.sol* to the drive (or local storage)
+- Add the correct links of dataset and smart contract in the ipynb

 ```bash
     ganache-cli -d